Executive Chef, BRABO

 Chef and Proprietor Wiedmaier developed a strong passion for the culinary arts at a young age while growing up in Germany.
 A family subscription to the French newspaper "Le Monde" provided him with key insights into the lives of famed chefs.

 After attending the Culinary School of Horca in the Netherlands, Wiedmaier spent years perfecting French cuisine at some of the finest restaurants in the city.
 His success continued with the opening of two award-winning restaurants in Washington DC, and he didn't stop there.
-Wiedmaier opened three distinctive food and wine experiences in Old Town, where he is executive chef today: BRABO, Brabo Tasting Room, and The Butcher's Block.
+Wiedmaier opened three distinctive food and wine experiences in Old Town, where he is executive chef today: BRABO and Brabo Tasting Room.

 More from Chef Wiedmaier

 Chef Robert Wiedmaier 5 Onion Soup recipe.
 Learn More »

 - Q: What Special Award/Recognition are you most proud of?